this-week-in/job-watchdog/README.md

-# job-watchdog
+#  Job Watchdog

-autoconfiguration for a watchdog thread that shuts down inactive Spring applications
+Spring Boot auto-configuration for a watchdog thread that shuts down inactive Spring applications.